-7.1.2 Incarcerated Population The size of the incarcerated population continues to shrink, but racial and ethnic disparities remain acute.
+7.1.2 Incarcerated Population

+The size of the incarcerated population continues to shrink, but racial and ethnic disparities remain acute.
 The proportion of the population of NJ in prison began to outstrip the national trend in 1997, peaking in 1999.
 The state thereafter led the nation in the rate of decrease of the total incarcerated population.
 The total US population in prison began to decrease over a decade later in 2010.
 Fig. 7.1.2.2 demonstrates the striking racial imbalance in prison populations in New Jersey.
 The disparity is even more striking in light of the fact that Black and Hispanic populations comprise only a fraction (not much more than one-tenth) the size of the white population (Fig. 7.1.2.3).

-Social inclusion cannot be the result if safe communities are attained by excluding particular social segments.
+If community safety is attained by excluding particular social segments, then the result is social exclusion.

 Figure 7.1.2.1 Total NJ and US Population Incarcerated